MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq-win-cli.md

 It was first announced in 2018 at various conferences and then with a detailed timeline earlier in 2019.
 For more information, see [[!INCLUDE[prodshort](includes/prodshort.md)] April 2019 Update and the road ahead](https://community.dynamics.com/business/b/businesscentraldevitpro/posts/business-central-april-2019-release).

 ## Will the Windows client still be supported in older releases of Business Central and Dynamics NAV?
 Yes.
-You can safely continue to use the Windows client on premises and be supported as long as you follow the lifecycle policy for your on-premises versions of [!INCLUDE[prodshort](includes/prodshort.md)].
+You can safely continue to use the Windows client on premises and receive support as long as you follow the lifecycle policy for your on-premises versions of [!INCLUDE[prodshort](includes/prodshort.md)].
 For more information, see [Lifecycle FAQ - Dynamics](https://support.microsoft.com/en-us/help/17920/lifecycle-faq-dynamics).

-Please work with you partner to understand the timelines and define the roadmap to move to a newer release when the time is right for your organization.

 The Windows client **remains supported** for the [!INCLUDE[prodshort](includes/prodshort.md)] April 2019 release and all earlier releases of [!INCLUDE[prodshort](includes/prodshort.md)] on premises and Dynamics NAV, in accordance with the support lifecycle process.